quarkus-for-spring-developers/examples/chapter-6/chapter-6-quarkus-rest/README.md

 ```shell script
 ./mvnw clean package
 ```
-**NOTE**: Uncomment the `quarkus.container-image` properties and change the values according to the registry where you will push the image
+**NOTE**: Uncomment the `quarkus.container-image*` properties within the `application.properties` file and change the values according to the registry where you will push the image.

-Instead of changing the `quarkus.container-image*` properties within the `application.properties` file, you can also pass the parameters as such:
+Instead of changing the properties within the `application.properties` file, you can also pass them as such:

 ```bash
  mvn clean package \
     -Dquarkus.container-image.registry=localhost:5000 \